elastic-infra/go-zabbix-api/README.md

 This Go package provides access to Zabbix API.

-Tested on Zabbix 3.2, 3.4, 4.0, 4.2 and 4.4, but should work since 2.0 version.
+Tested on Zabbix 6.0, 6.2, 6.4.

 This package aims to support multiple zabbix resources from its API like trigger, application, host group, host, item, template..

 ## Install

-Install it: `go get github.com/claranet/go-zabbix-api`
+Install it: `go get github.com/elastic-infra/go-zabbix-api`

 ## Getting started